Stochastic Attention via Langevin Dynamics on the Modern Hopfield Energy: Related Work

-\paragraph{Energy-based, score-based and diffusion models.} Energy-based models (EBMs) define a probability distribution $p(\mathbf{x})\propto\exp(-E(\mathbf{x}))$ for an energy function $E$ parameterized by a neural network~\cite{lecunTutorialEnergyBased2006}.
-Training typically proceeds by contrastive divergence~\cite{hintonTrainingProductsExperts2002}, score matching~\cite{hyvarinen2005estimation}, or noise contrastive estimation~\cite{gutmannHyvaerinenNoiseContrastive2010,songHowTrainEnergyBased2021}.
-The energy in a generic EBM is a black-box neural network, so its gradient (the score function) must be estimated or approximated.
-By contrast, the modern Hopfield energy has a \emph{closed-form} gradient (identity minus softmax attention) requiring no auxiliary score network.
-Moreover, $\mathbf{X}$ is given as data rather than learned, so no training loop is needed, and the log-sum-exp structure provides analytic guarantees (smoothness, Lipschitz gradients, quadratic confinement) that generic EBMs achieve only with careful architectural design.
-The Energy Transformer~\cite{hooverEnergyTransformer2024} shows that Hopfield-type energies improve discriminative tasks (graph anomaly detection, image completion) but does not sample from the Boltzmann distribution; our work uses the same energy class for generation.
+Energy-based models (EBMs) define $p(\mathbf{x})\propto\exp(-E(\mathbf{x}))$ with a neural-network energy trained by contrastive divergence~\cite{hintonTrainingProductsExperts2002}, score matching~\cite{hyvarinen2005estimation}, or noise contrastive estimation~\cite{gutmannHyvaerinenNoiseContrastive2010,songHowTrainEnergyBased2021}.
+Because the energy is a black box, its gradient must be learned.
+By contrast, the Hopfield energy has a closed-form gradient (identity minus softmax attention), requires no training, and provides analytic guarantees (smoothness, Lipschitz gradients, quadratic confinement).
+The Energy Transformer~\cite{hooverEnergyTransformer2024} brings Hopfield energies into a deep architecture for discriminative tasks but does not sample from the Boltzmann distribution.
+Score-based generative models~\cite{songGenerativeModelingEstimating2019,songScoreBasedGenerativeModeling2021} and diffusion models~\cite{hoDenoisingDiffusionProbabilistic2020,sohlDicksteinDeepUnsupervisedLearning2015} achieve remarkable sample quality but rely on a learned score network; our score is exact and analytic, at the cost of being restricted to a fixed memory $\mathbf{X}$.
+Normalizing flows~\cite{rezendeMohamed2015} construct generative models via learned invertible transformations but, like diffusion models, require training data and a learned bijection without exposing a closed-form score over a fixed memory.
+Deng et al.~\cite{dengLatentAlignment2018} introduce stochasticity into attention by replacing softmax with a latent variable trained via variational inference to model alignment uncertainty; our stochasticity arises from Langevin dynamics on a fixed energy with no variational objective.

-Song and Ermon~\cite{songGenerativeModelingEstimating2019} introduced score-based generative modeling, in which a neural network is trained to approximate $\nabla\log p(\mathbf{x})$ at multiple noise levels, and samples are drawn by annealed Langevin dynamics.
-Song et al.~\cite{songScoreBasedGenerativeModeling2021} unified this framework with diffusion probabilistic models~\cite{hoDenoisingDiffusionProbabilistic2020,sohlDicksteinDeepUnsupervisedLearning2015} by showing that both arise from forward and reverse-time stochastic differential equations.
-These methods achieve remarkable sample quality but rely on a learned score network trained on data; our score function is \emph{exact} and \emph{analytic}, $\nabla\log p_\beta(\boldsymbol{\xi}) = \beta(\mathbf{T}(\boldsymbol{\xi})-\boldsymbol{\xi})$, requiring no training, at the cost of being restricted to the Boltzmann distribution of a fixed memory $\mathbf{X}$, a restriction that permits convergence guarantees unavailable in the learned-score setting.